-One of the most powerful singers of all time, the of has embedded itself into not just history, but the wider world too.
+One of the most powerful jazz singers of all time, the music of Nina Simone has embedded itself into not just jazz history, but the wider world too.

-We take a look at some of the songs performed by the American – , from best-selling classics such as My Baby Just Cares For Me to lesser known gems.
+We take a look at some of the songs performed by the American singer–pianist, from best-selling classics such as My Baby Just Cares For Me to lesser known gems.

-As with many classical prodigies, the talents of (or Eunice Kathleen , as she was born), were revealed from an early age.
+As with many classical prodigies, the talents of Nina Simone (or Eunice Kathleen Waymon, as she was born), were revealed from an early age.

-She began playing the teachers. aged three, gave recitals in her early teens and went on to study with renowned
+She began playing the piano aged three, gave recitals in her early teens and went on to study with renowned classical music teachers.

-Shortly after taking a gig as a at a bar in the early ’50s, ’s soulful voice was heard by the owner and the rest, as they say, is [ ] history.
+Shortly after taking a gig as a pianist at a bar in the early ’50s, Simone’s soulful voice was heard by the owner and the rest, as they say, is [jazz] history.

 Recording contracts, live performances at prestigious venues and chart success soon followed.